 The next step is to send in a formal letter and form RTB1 (notice to council that you are thinking about buying your current council house) stating that you are intending to apply for the right to buy.

 Once your local authority receive this form they have a pre-determined time period to consider your application and if you are eligible to buy your current property they will write back and inform you that you do have the right to buy your home.
-(This from is called an RTB2)
+(This form is called an RTB2)

 It normally takes around 3 months to receive valuation of your property from the council / housing association.
 The housing organisation / council will instruct their own or an independent firm to value your property.
 If the property has not been valued within 12 weeks of issuing the RTB1, Ascot Mortgages will issue the council with an RTB6 which is a delay notice this will speed up the process of your council property been valued.